 Oh!
 And be sure to read about the wireless Bose S1 Pro System speaker & wireless Sennheiser AVX-835 mic, too!
 I think you'll like that part.
 And you'll definitely like that both are included at no extra cost to you.

-It’s an entirely wireless set up, so no need for hydro, loud generators or bright orange extension cords.
+It’s also an entirely wireless set up, so no need for hydro, loud generators, or bright orange extension cords.
 The best part?
 There’s no extra charge to use this system.
 Hired a DJ for your ceremony?
 Perfect!
 I can let them take the lead for sound!

-As long as you're over 18+, human, not already married to someone else and WANT to get married, you can get married in the Province of Ontario (sweet!).
-Once you grab your marriage license (don't worry, I'll walk you through every step), I’ll handle the legal side of registering your marriage, and will help you get your Marriage Certificate after your ceremony (in case you want to make any legal changes).
+As long as you're 18+, human, not already married to someone else, and WANT to get married, you can get married in the Province of Ontario (sweet!).
+Once you grab your Marriage License (don't worry, I'll walk you through every step), I’ll handle the legal side of things, and will help you get your Marriage Certificate after your ceremony (in case you want to make any legal changes).

 I really don’t love hidden fees or travel costs, so travel is included for all local weddings: